Global Ambassador of the World Evangelical Alliance Calls Five Reformations to Rectify the Uneffectve Mission Situation at Lausanne 4

 By Kristina RanSeptember 26th, 2024

-On September 24th, Bishop Efraim Tendero, the executive director of the Galilean Movement and Global Ambassador of the World Evangelical Alliance, delivered a speech named “Power and Integrity Call for Global Shift in the Missional Community”, calling for five reformations in the face of the current ineffective mission situation.
+On September 24th, Bishop Efraim Tendero, executive director of the Galilean Movement and global ambassador of the World Evangelical Alliance, delivered a speech named “Power and Integrity Call for Global Shift in the Missional Community”, calling for five reformations in the face of the current ineffective mission situation.

 The left-behind reality of today's church mission was shown directly at the beginning of the talk.
 Bishop Efraim noted that the Christian population growth rate is much lower than the world population, causing more than 160 million unchristian population increase from 2000 to 2024.